 The BC Centre for Palliative Care is a centre of excellence with a mandate to integrate palliative care into the health system.

-While we don’t provide direct palliative care, there are many resources in BC that do.
+We focus on the process to integrate palliative care into the health system — for direct services around palliative care, there are many resources in BC.
 If you are a caregiver or want general information about services available, Service BC can help you!
 Call Service BC Monday to Friday 7:30am to 5pm:

 We’re proud to announce that we now have a BC Centre for Palliative Care YouTube channel.